 Chapter 13.
 Spacecraft Navigation

-Spacecraft Velocity MeasurementMeasurements of the Doppler shift of a coherent downlink carrier provide the radial component of a spacecraft's Earth-relative velocity.
-Doppler is a form of the tracking data type, TRK, provided by the DSN.
-Spacecraft Distance MeasurementA uniquely coded ranging pulse can be added to the uplink to a spacecraft and its transmission time recorded.
+Spacecraft Velocity MeasurementMeasurements of the Doppler shift of a coherent downlink carrier provide the radial component of a spacecraft's earth-relative velocity.
+Doppler is a form of the tracking data type, TRK, provided by the DSN.Spacecraft Distance MeasurementA uniquely coded ranging pulse can be added to the uplink to a spacecraft and its transmission time recorded.
 When the spacecraft receives the ranging pulse, it returns the pulse on its downlink.
 The time it takes the spacecraft to turn the pulse around within its electronics is known from pre-launch testing.
 For example, Cassini takes 420 nanoseconds, give or take 9 ns.
-There are many other calibrated delays in the system, including the several microseconds needed to go from the computers to the antenna within DSN, which is calibrated prior to each use.
-When the pulse is received at the DSN, its true elapsed time at light-speed is determined, corrections are applied for known atmospheric effects, and the spacecraft's distance is then computed.
+There are many other calibrated delays in the system, including the several microseconds needed to go from the computers to the antenna within the DSN, which is calibrated prior to each use.
+When the pulse from the spacecraft is received at the DSN, its true elapsed time at light-speed is determined, corrections are applied for known and estimated effects of earth's ionosphere and atmosphere, and the spacecraft's distance is then computed.
 Ranging is also a type of TRK data provided by the DSN.
-Distance may also be determined using angular measurement.

-Fairly accurate determination of Right Ascension is a direct byproduct of measuring Doppler shift during a DSN pass of several hours.
+Fairly accurate determination of Right Ascension is a direct by-product of measuring Doppler shift during a DSN pass of several hours.
 Declination can also be measured by the set of Doppler-shift data during a DSN pass, but to a lesser accuracy, especially when the Declination value is near zero, i.e., near the celestial equator.
 Better accuracy in measuring a distant spacecraft's angular position can be obtained by:

 |